All Episodes

 Hey, Rush, thanks for taking my call.

-When this letter first came out, I was kind of concerned because this fits a pattern that these twelver Muslims take when they make an authority claim.
+When this letter first came out, I was kind of concerned because this fits a pattern that these Twelver Muslims take when they make an authority claim.

-I don't love it.
+I love that movie.

-All you world leaders need to uh need to repent.
+All you world leaders need to repent.

 The clerics, by clerics, I mean the mullahs.